.

 If we go through a period in life where we are constantly 'put down', 'picked on' or made to feel threatened in any way it's not surprising that anxiety (our inner self-protection instinct)

-will ramp up and we'll become more nervous – constantly wary and alert, on the look out for danger in order to protect ourself.
+will ramp up and we'll become more nervous – constantly wary and alert, always on the look out for danger in order to protect ourself.

 However, threatening situations not only scare us, they also make us feel bad (upset, hurt, insecure, weak, afraid, small, inadequate, sad, angry, confused... a whole myriad of negative